Servebolt/servebolt-optimizer/README.md

 ### Deployment
 If you want to deploy to WordPress.org then all you got to do is create a tag in Git.
 Please use semantic versioning according to semver.org.
 When you push the tag to Github we use Github Actions that will "forward" the tag to WordPress.org SVN repository.
 You can see the deployment instructions in `.github/workflows/wordpress-plugin-svn-deploy.yaml`.
+Note that the version number in the file `readme.txt` is used by WordPress.org, while the version number in the file `servebolt-optimizer.php` is used when installed on a Wordpress-site.

 Credentials for the SVN repository is stored in the password manager.
 The credentials are already stored as secrets in the Github repository, but you might need them if you want to interact with the SVN repository from your local machine.